bsafes/bsafes.github.io/docs/navigateInBSafes/navigateInBSafes.md

 ---
 layout: page
-title: Getting Started
+title: Navigate in BSafes
-has_children: true
+has_children: false
-nav_order: 2
+nav_order: 90
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)